craftingcity/The-Known-World/Game Notes/NPCs/High Power/Guild Employee NPCs/Guilded Wizard NPCs/Qiell Tilemundon.md

 Bind Orcus, and force him to grant me the secrets of Lichdom and Undeath, then banish him.
 ### Current
 #### Character Goal
-Seek information regarding the casting of Speak with Dead and Zone of Truth with the intent of extracting information from
+Seek information regarding the casting of Speak with Dead and Zone of Truth with the intent of extracting information from important figures

 #### Location

+In the time around [[The Assault of the Giant Dissenters]], Qiell is chronologically about fourty, and has the magical power of a 14th level spellcaster.